-6. Timely Evaluation and Completion of an Initial Service Plan appropriately occur beyond the 45-day timeline if there are documented family-related reasons for the missed timelines.
+7. Timely Evaluation and Completion of an Initial Service Plan

+Starting in SFY 2008, the chart below shows a general increase in the ability of local Infants and Toddlers Programs to complete timely evaluations and assessments and, in collaboration with families, complete timely Individualized Family Service Plans (IFSPs).
+Meetings may appropriately occur beyond the 45-day timeline if there are documented family-related reasons for the missed timelines.
 The federal target for this indicator is 100%.
-Maryland's data demonstrates increased compliance for this indicator.
+Maryland's data for SFY 2011 demonstrates a slight statewide slippage in compliance for this indicator.
 The table below shows the percentage of children for whom evaluation and assessment and an initial IFSP meeting were conducted within the 45-day timeline.